Affordable. Flat fee. Attorney Prepared

 by Arden Law

-Arden Law Firm, LLC assists Maryland residents (or persons domciled in Maryland but living elsewhere) with trusts for an affordable, flat fee.
+Arden Law assists with Maryland trusts for an affordable, flat fee.

 Read below for Trust FAQs and general information on trust types, pros/cons, trust alternatives and trust costs.
 While the information on this site is not legal advice and the facts of your particular situation may affect how it applies to you, we hope you find the posted information helpful as you research whether trusts should form a part of your estate planning.